← Back to 史記

 16

-In the twelfth year, he attacked Deng and extinguished it.
-In the thirteenth year, he died, and his son Xiong Jian was established.
+In the twelfth year, he attacked Deng and brought it to an end.
+In the thirteenth year, he died, and his son Xiong Jian ascended the throne.
 This became known as Zhuang Ao.
-In Zhuang Ao's fifth year, he desired to kill his younger brother Xiong Yun.
-Yun fled to Sui and with the Sui people attacked, assassinated Zhuang Ao, and replaced him as established.
-The one who was established became known as King Cheng.
+In Zhuang Ao's fifth year, he wanted to kill his younger brother Xiong Yun.
+Yun fled to Sui, then joined with Sui in a surprise attack, killed Zhuang Ao, and took the throne in his place; this was King Cheng.

 17